Costa Rica

 Questions for locals

-- What would locals like visitors to know about Costa Rica? = ¿Qué les gustaría a la gente local que los visitantes supieran sobre Costa Rica?
+- What would locals like others know about Costa Rica? = ¿Qué les gustaría a la gente local que los visitantes supieran sobre Costa Rica?

 Questions for visitors